-Vitamins are substances that the body needs for normal cell function, growth, development and health.
-They are required for the body to function properly.
-If we have a vitamin intake that is too low, the body can no longer fulfill certain functions as it should.
+Vitamins are substances that the body needs for normal cell function, growth, development and overall health.
+They are needed for the body to be able to function properly.
+If our vitamin intake is too low, the body can no longer carry out certain functions as it should.

-What are symptoms of a vitamin deficiency?
+What are the symptoms of a vitamin deficiency?

 We acquire most of our vitamins by consuming food.
-The exception is vitamin D: The sun vitamin can only be produced in our body when the skin is exposed to sunlight.
-Today, however, we spend most of our time indoors, meaning that our skin is only barely exposed to the sun.
+The exception here is vitamin D. The sunshine vitamin can only be produced in our body when the skin is exposed to sufficient sunlight.
+Today, however, we spend most of our time indoors, meaning that our skin is barely exposed to the sun.

 Vitamin deficiency test kits from cerascreen®